Waldorf Astoria New York: Ground level

 The hotel is accessed by two foyers at ground level: one on Park Avenue to the west and one on Lexington Avenue to the east.
+The entire hotel is arranged around the west–east axis connecting the two foyers.
 Three vestibules at the middle of the Park Avenue elevation contain metal-and-glass doors that lead to the foyer there.
 The center vestibule is composed of a limestone frame, which projects slightly inward and contains two revolving doors.
 The vestibules on either side contain doors that swing outward, as well as ornate nickel-bronze metalwork.
 There are nickel-bronze grilles between each of the vestibule, as well as large windows on the west wall, illuminating the space.
 These large windows are divided by wide mullions with bas-reliefs, and they also have pierced metal screens.
 Stairs on the east wall lead up to the Park Avenue lobby.

 The Lexington Avenue foyer is at the center of the Lexington Avenue elevation and also contains nickel-bronze decorations.
 The east wall has three vestibules with metal-and-glass doors leading to the street.
 The center vestibule is a revolving door within a curved frame, while the other vestibules have doors that swing outward.
 Above the vestibules are grilles, wood paneling, and beveled mirrors.
-The west wall contains escalators to the north and a stairway to the south, which ascend to the lobby floor, as well as a hallway leading to additional spaces at ground level.
+The west wall contains escalators to the north and a stairway to the south, which ascend to the lobby level, as well as a hallway leading to additional spaces at ground level.

 A private driveway, measuring 90 ft wide and 200 ft long, was built from 49th to 50th Street.
-Similar to the old Waldorf–Astoria's 34th Street carriageway, this allowed private vehicles and taxis to drop off and pick up guests without blocking traffic.
+Similar to the old Waldorf-Astoria's 34th Street carriageway, this allowed private vehicles and taxis to drop off and pick up guests without blocking traffic.
 The driveway led to a parking lot with 300 spaces.

-Lobby floor
+Lobby level

-Unlike in other American hotels, the lobby floor of the Waldorf Astoria is raised one story above ground level, which both created the impression of grandeur and allowed storefronts to be placed at ground level.
+Unlike in other American hotels, the lobby story of the Waldorf Astoria is raised one story above ground level, which both created the impression of grandeur and allowed storefronts to be placed at ground level.
 Many rooms contained murals from both 18th-century and contemporary artists.
-For example, the men's cafe contained a map of the New York metropolitan area with notable golf courses; another dining room had canvases painted by Josep Maria Sert, gold walls, and a silver ceiling.
+For example, the men's cafe contained a map of the New York metropolitan area with notable golf courses.
+Another dining room, at 50th Street and Park Avenue, had canvases painted by Josep Maria Sert, gold walls, and a silver ceiling.